satelite2517/craip/README.md

 roslaunch vlmaps publish_subgoal_coordinates.launch
 ```
 This launch file emits the coordinate of the first landmark immediately.
 Publication of the following coordinates are driven by an arrival signal (`/subgoal_arrived_topic`) from path planner.

+If you want to use the GPU for subgoal coordinate extraction, please change the device from cpu to cuda in publish_subgoal_coordinates.launch.

 ## Path Planner (D* Lite)
 ### Running D-star Lite planner